 w/i) Model of Rankin & Bond Foundry by Wriekhathaar.
 See here.

 Jai Patterson kindly pointed me in the direction of several of the refererences.
 Jai is a doctoral student with especial interest in Launceston local history, and our correspondence about the FOSTERs has been greatly appreciated.

-Fanny was born on 8 Jan 1864 and her birth was registered in George Town.
-She married an accountant, Hermann Rupp LAKIN on 16 Nov 1889 when she was aged 25.
-Fanny died at her home at 82 Arthur Street in Launceston, Tasmania on 27 Jun 1914 at the age of 50.
-She had no children.
-Electoral rolls show that Hermann lived at the family home until his death in 1954.
-He remained an accountant at least until 1937 and was subsequently recorded as having no occupation.
+Fanny was born on 8 Jan 1864 and her birth was registered in George Town.…i) She married an accountant, Hermann Rupp LAKIN on 16 Nov 1889 when she was aged 25.…ii) Fanny died intestate at her home at 82 Arthur Street in Launceston, Tasmania on 27 Jun 1914 at the age of 50.…iii), iv) She had no children.
+In 1891 Hermann was listed as Chief Clerk Launceston Gas Company, with a private address of Arthur St Launceston.…v) Electoral rolls show that Hermann lived at the family home until his death in 1954.…vi) The Mercury printed this obituary:

 The Story Continues